+a.
 Rules Administrator.
-The Rules Administrator (or his/ a. her designated Assistant Administrator) shall have primary responsibility for the administration of these Rules.
+The Rules Administrator (or his/ her designated Assistant Administrator) shall have primary responsibility for the administration of these Rules.
 He/she shall maintain and have custody of the records of proceedings under these Rules; shall prepare and serve notices and other documents required under these Rules; shall accept and investigate complaints, file charges, organize informal settlements, and present evidence in support of charges to the hearing panels.
-The Rules Administrator shall be appointed by the President after consultation with the Executive Committee of the University Senate, and shall serve at the pleasure of the President.
+The Rules Administrator shall be appointed by the President after consultation with the Office of the Provost, and shall serve at the pleasure of the President.
 The Rules Administrator shall be an individual appointed from the Office of the Executive Vice President for University Life.
-The Rules Administrator may appoint one or more Assistant Administrators, who may
+The Rules Administrator may appoint one or more Assistant Administrators, who may act in his or her stead.
+Persons otherwise concerned with the disciplinary procedures of a particular school or division may not be appointed as the Rules Administrator or an Assistant Administrator.

-- act in his or her stead.
-Persons otherwise concerned with the disciplinary procedures of a particular school or division may not be appointed as the Rules Administrator or an Assistant Administrator. - b.
+- b.
 Delegate.
 Delegates may be called upon to enforce these Rules by anyone subject to them, including faculty, students, and staff, or they may proceed to enforce them on their own initiative.
 A Delegate is obliged, upon the request of another Delegate, to assist that Delegate.
 The Rules Administrator shall be kept informed of all actions and charges undertaken by a Delegate. - University Judicial Board.
 The University Judicial Board shall c. hear all charges of violations of these Rules.
-The Executive Committee of the University Senate shall at its first meeting each year appoint or fill vacancies in a University Judicial Board consisting of five members, one of whom shall be a student, one of whom shall be a faculty member, and one of whom shall be a staff member, as defined in Section 441i.
-Each of these three groups-students, faculty, and staff-is eligible for the two remaining seats, but none of the groups may occupy both of those seats, and thereby form a majority of the Board.
-The members shall be chosen after consultation with the three groups.
-The Executive Committee shall designate the chair of the Board, as well as an alternate chair, and shall also appoint a pool of alternate board members.
-Appointments to the board shall be for a term of three years, and shall be staggered to ensure continuity.
-The members of the University Judicial Board shall be persons from within the University, and no person otherwise concerned with disciplinary procedures may be appointed to the Board.
-Once confirmed by the Executive Committee, members of the University Judicial Board pool will be trained in the Rules of University Conduct and the precedents for adjudications and sanctions. - d.
+The Office of the Provost shall each year appoint or fill vacancies in a University Judicial Board consisting of five members and to be comprised of faculty and staff, as defined in Section 441.
+The Office of the Provost shall designate the chair of the Board, as well as an alternate chair, and shall also appoint a pool of alternate Board members.
+Appointments to the Board shall be for a term of three years, and shall be staggered to ensure continuity.
+The members of the University Judicial Board shall be persons from within the University, and no person otherwise concerned with disciplinary proce-dures may be appointed to the Board.
+Once confirmed by the Office of the Provost, members of the University Judicial Board pool will be trained in the Rules of University Conduct and the precedents for adjudications and sanctions. - d.
 Appeals Board.
 The Appeals Board shall hear all appeals from decisions or sanctions imposed by the University Judicial Board or, in cases of informal resolution, decisions or sanctions imposed by the Chair of the UJB, or by the Chair's designee.
-The Appeals Board may overturn, affirm, or revise the decision, and it may overturn, affirm, or lessen the sanction.
-The Executive Committee of the University Senate shall at its first meeting each year appoint or fill vacancies in an Appeals Board consisting of three members, each of whom is a Dean of School or Division.
-The Executive Committee shall designate the chair of the board and shall make appointments to the board, which shall ordinarily be for a term of three years, so as to provide for staggered terms to ensure continuity in the board.
+The Appeals Board may overturn, affirm, or revise he decision, and it may overturn, affirm, or lessen the sanction.
+The Office of the Provost shall each year appoint or fill vacancies in an Appeals Board consisting of three members, each of whom is a Dean of School or Division.
+The Office of the Provost shall designate the chair of the board and shall make appoint-ments to the board, which shall ordinarily be for a term of three years, so as to provide for staggered terms to ensure continuity in the board.
 The members of the Appeals Board shall be persons from within the University.
 Members of the Board will not be from the school of the respondent.